 Among the varied terrain three major vegetative ecosystems are found.
-A cedar-hemlock-pine forest encompasses lower elevations in the North Fork of the Clearwater River, Meadow and Chamberlain Creeks.
-Ascending slopes up to 6,000 feet spreads western spruce-fir cover.
+A cedar-hemlock-pine forest encompasses lower elevations in the North Fork of the Clearwater River, Meadow, and Chamberlain Creeks.
+Ascending slopes up to 6,000 feet are western spruce-fir cover.
 Alpine meadows, carex, and beargrass carpet the high ridge elevations.
-In the early 1900s these regions met the same fate as many in the Clearwater Basin: fire, with the resulting regeneration evident in stands of slender, even-aged lodgepole pine.
-Other species present include subalpine fir, western larch, mountain hemlock, grand fir, and white bark pine.
+In the early 1900s, these regions met the same fate as many in the Clearwater Basin – fire, with the resulting regeneration evident in stands of slender, even-aged lodgepole pine.
+Other species include subalpine fir, western larch, mountain hemlock, grand fir, and white bark pine.

-The region is crucial habitat for elk, lynx, moose, black bear, whitetail and mule deer, grizzly bears, and a plethora birds and other animals native to conifer-covered mountains in North Central Idaho.
-The unmatched cold, clear waters of Meadow Creek is the most important spawning and rearing locale for bull trout in the state.
-Cutthroat and rainbow trout find it and the other creeks and lakes apt habitat as well.
+The region is crucial habitat for elk, lynx, moose, black bear, whitetail and mule deer, grizzly bears, and a plethora of birds and other animals native to conifer-covered mountains in North Central Idaho.
+The unmatched cold, clear water of Meadow Creek is the most important spawning and rearing locale for bull trout in the state.
+Cutthroat and rainbow trout find it and the other creeks and lakes apt habitat, as well.